 Beginning Sept.
-23, 2022, we will no longer print and mail overpayment notification letters sent directly by UnitedHealthcare for most1 commercial and UnitedHealthcare® Medicare Advantage plans to network health care professionals and facilities (primary and ancillary) including:
+23, 2022, we will no longer print and mail overpayment notification letters sent directly by UnitedHealthcare for most1 commercial and UnitedHealthcare® Medicare Advantage plans to network health care professionals (primary and ancillary) and facilities including:

 Please note: This change includes letters sent by Optum for payment accuracy reviews they perform on behalf of UnitedHealthcare.
 It does not include overpayment letters sent by any other vendor.
 Those letters will continue to be mailed.
 Most will include both the vendor and UnitedHealthcare logos, and explain their review was done on our behalf.